time-series-machine-learning/tsml-java/README.rst

 UnsupervisedShapelets
 =====================  =======

-Filters/Transformations
+Filters
 ```````````````````````

 SimpleBatchFilters that take an Instances (the set of time series), transforms them
-and returns a new Instances object
+and returns a new Instances object.

 ===================  ===================  ===================
 ACF                  ACF_PACF             ARMA